Coordinator of Piano and Collaborative Piano

 Office: Silver Center for the Arts 326

 Born in Morgan City, Louisiana, Adam Mayon’s pianistic interest began at the age of five.
 Since developing his talent, he has been nationally recognized with top prizes in the National Divisions of the Music Teachers National Association Young Artist Competition and the National Federation of Music Clubs Young Artist Competition.
-He holds a Doctor of Musical Arts degree in Piano Performance from Cincinnati College-Conservatory of Music, with previous degrees earned from Eastman School of Music and Loyola University, New Orleans.
-He has studied with internationally acclaimed pianists and teachers, including Michael Chertock, Soyeon Kate Lee, James Tocco, Douglas Humpherys, John Murphy, Frank Heneghan, and Chan Kiat Lim.
+He holds a Doctor of Musical Arts degree in Piano Performance from University of Cincinnati College-Conservatory of Music, with previous degrees from Eastman School of Music and Loyola University New Orleans.
+He has studied with internationally-acclaimed pianists and teachers, including Michael Chertock, Soyeon Kate Lee, James Tocco, Douglas Humpherys, John Murphy, Frank Heneghan, and Chan Kiat Lim.